villez/rbcal/README.md

 ## The Configuration File

 The `~/.rbcal` configuration file is a simple text file that lists dates that should be highlighted.
+It's optional, so if you don't wish to configure custom highlight dates with it, you can leave it out or remove it.

 The dates are listed each on their own row with the format `day month [year]`, meaning that the year is optional, and if it's not provided, the date is highlighted for all years.
-There's no annotation for the dates, as in the calendar display there's no room for showing the reason for highlighting each day.
+There isn't any kind of annotation for the dates, because in the calendar display there's no room for showing any additional information.
 This feature isn't meant to be a replacement for a full-blown calendar app with appointments, alerts etc., just reminders that certain dates are noteworthy.

 ## Future Development